garrekstemo/Optics-Tutorials/src/lesson05.md

 #### 1-4.
 Explain about cavity modes.
 - Explain what a Fabry-Pérot cavity consists of.
 - Demonstrate what happenes when light is irradiated from one side using the FTIR and a gold cavity.
-- Explain what is happening inside the cavity on wavenubers that cavity modes appear using [this simulation](https://ccahilla.github.io/fabryperot.html).
+- Explain what is happening inside the cavity at wavenumbers where cavity modes appear using [this simulation](https://ccahilla.github.io/fabryperot.html).
 - Explain about standing waves.
 - Explain what happens when light is not irradiating to the cavity any more.\
 (Explain about the vacuum field)
 - Let the students change the caivty length and demonstrate how it can change the spectrum.
 - Explain how the refractive index can also change the spectrum.

 #### 1-5.
-Exlpain about the activity they are going to do.
+Exlpain the activity they are going to do.
 - **Activity**: Deduce the refractive index of 2 unknown molecules using the cavity.\
 (Molecules: Methanol with n ≃ 1.32, Toluene with n ≃ 1.47)
 - **Steps**: